kywx

 Thermal Boundary

-The 32F freezing line will start south of the Bluegrass Parkway at dawn but will be pushed north of the Ohio River by early afternoon.
+The surface freezing line will start across nearly 90% of the state at dawn but will retreat rapidly north of the Ohio River by 11:00 AM local time.

 Diurnal Trend